 commits an offence.

-Penalty: $2 000.
+Penalty for this subregulation: $2 000.

 (3) If a person is convicted of an offence under subregulation (1) or (2) in relation to licensed premises, the licensee is to be taken to have also committed an offence and is liable to a penalty of $5 000.